White Bean & Barley Pizza with Vegetables, Prosciutto and Bagna Cauda Drizzle

 - Cover dough with a clean kitchen towel and let it rest about 10 minutes.
 After 10-15 minutes, roll out dough to fit a 12-14 inch round pizza pan or a 10 x 15-inch jelly roll pan that has been sprayed with a non-stick cooking spray and then dusted with 1-2 Tablespoons of cornmeal.
 Place pizza dough (un- topped) in a preheated 400°F oven and bake for 20 minutes then remove and set aside.

 - (Spread): Meanwhile, empty the canned beans, artichokes, Italian seasoning, garlic powder and lemon juice into a food processor and mix until smooth.
-Transfer mixture to a clean bowl and stir in the chopped spinach.
+Transfer mixture to a clean bowl and stir in the synthroidnews.
 Set aside.

 - (Topping): Using a mandolin or a slicing tool, or by hand, cut the potato, zucchini and onion into paper-thin slices.